 About the class:

 The first half of every class still stresses the basics.
 The better one knows the basics, the more capable he is of mastering the advanced movements of the system.
-The second half of the class is dedicated to form training, two man sets, self defense contact drills, and weapons.
+The second half of the class is dedicated to form training, two-man sets, self-defense contact drills, and weapons.
 Because basic training and practicing of the forms are all that are needed for self defense, every class stressed basic horse stances, animal postures, and basic blocking, punching and kicking techniques.

 Sifu Gott also stresses the importance of Chi Kung Jung Hay internal breathing and hand strengthening exercises.
-However, keeping with the notion that sparring techniques are a good training device for students and for participating with tournaments, these techniques are also taught.
+However, keeping with the notion that sparring techniques are a good training device for students and for participating in tournaments, these techniques are also taught.
 Sifu Gott considers his students his family.
-He is the father, the teacher, the head of the family, and all of the students are as children, brothers and sisters, all working in harmony to achieve a common goal.
+He is the father, the teacher, the head of the family, and all of the students are as children, brothers, and sisters, all working in harmony to achieve a common goal.
 The reason for this harmony is simple – all of us want to see ourselves grow in the art.